Relative nonhomogeneous Koszul duality: Introduction

 Then we will say that $B$ is a \emph{relatively Frobenius graded ring over~$K$} (with respect to the map~$t$) if the underlying ungraded ring of $B$ is relatively Frobenius, in the sense of the definition in Section~\ref{rel-frobenius-subsecn}, with respect to the composition of the direct summand projection $B=\bigoplus_{n=0}^mB^n\rarrow B^m$ with the map~$t$.
-Equivalently, this means that the composition $\phi_n\:B^n\ot_KB^{m-n} \rarrow K$ of the multiplication map $B^n\ot_KB^{m-n}\rarrow B^m$ with the map $t\:B^m\rarrow K$ is a perfect pairing (in the sense of the definition in Section~\ref{rel-frobenius-subsecn}) for every $0\le n\le m$.
+Equivalently, this means that the composition $\phi_n\:B^n\ot_KB^{m-n} \rarrow T$ of the multiplication map $B^n\ot_KB^{m-n}\rarrow B^m$ with the map $t\:B^m\rarrow T$ is a perfect pairing (in the sense of the definition in Section~\ref{rel-frobenius-subsecn}) for every $0\le n\le m$.
 In this case, $B^n$ is a finitely generated projective left and right $K$\+module for every $0\le n\le m$.

 Since $B^n=0$ for all $n>m$, all (graded or ungraded, right or left) $B$\+modules are $B$\+comodules, as mentioned at the end of Section~\ref{coderived-cdg-comodules-subsecn}.
-So, in particular, we have $B\comodl_\sgr=B\modl_\sgr$, in the notation of Section~\ref{cdg-comodules-coinduced-type-subsecn}, and therefore we will use $\sD^\co(B\modl)$ instead of $\sD^\co(B\comodl)$ as the notation for the coderived category of left $B$\+(co)modules.
+So, in particular, we have $B\comodl_\sgr=B\modl_\sgr$, in the notation of Section~\ref{cdg-comodules-coinduced-type-subsecn}, and therefore we will use $\sD^\co(B\modl)$ instead of $\sD^\co(B\comodl)$ as the notation for the coderived category of left CDG\+(co)modules over $B$ when $B$ is endowed with a CDG\+ring structure $B=(B,d,h)$.
 Similarly, the forgetful functors from the categories of (graded or ungraded) $B$\+contamodules to the similar categories of $B$\+modules are category equivalences, as mentioned at the end of Section~\ref{contraderived-cdg-contramodules-subsecn}.
-So we will use $\sD^\ctr(B\modl)$ instead of $\sD^\co(B\contra)$ as the notation for the contraderived category of left $B$\+(contra)modules.
+So we will use $\sD^\ctr(B\modl)$ instead of $\sD^\ctr(B\contra)$ as the notation for the contraderived category of left CDG\+(contra)modules over $B$ when $B$ is endowed with a CDG\+ring structure.

 The definitions of the induced graded contramodules and coinduced graded comodules given in Sections~\ref{cdg-contramodules-induced-type-subsecn} and~\ref{cdg-comodules-coinduced-type-subsecn} simplify similarly: for any graded left $K$\+module $L$ one has $B\ot_K^\Pi L=B\ot_KL$ and $\Hom_K^\Sigma(B,L)=\Hom_K(B,L)$.
 So we will speak of \emph{induced} and \emph{coinduced graded left $B$\+modules} instead of induced graded left $B$\+contramodules and coinduced graded left $B$\+comodules.